 - Once a large table has data, it is not possible to add or remove columns in the table.
-The overall column structure is fixed. - Identity columns are not allowed in large tables. - Large tables do not support column aliases, column sequences, calculated fields, or data conversions. - Data restrictions when using Large Table indexing
+The overall column structure is fixed. - Large tables do not support column aliases, column sequences, calculated fields, or data conversions.

+Data restrictions when using Large Table indexing